 Shift Toward Logical Data Warehousing

+The manual effort to collect insights from disparate systems created a clear need for analysts and decision-makers to streamline access.
 This challenge led to the growing adoption of logical data warehousing (LDW) in the decade starting in 2010, where using a common semantic layer significantly reduced manual intervention.

-While it improved over previous methods, logical data warehousing still lacked the automation and intelligence necessary to meet the demands of modern, data-driven enterprises.
+While it improved over previous methods, logical warehousing still lacked the automation and intelligence necessary to meet the demands of modern, data-driven enterprises.

 Augmented Analysis with Active Metadata